dbojan/xmpp-communicator/README.md

 - different chat colors based on which account recieved the message
 - different sounds per account, for recieved messages (this was done so it can be used on older android phones.
 It uses Notifications/message1.ogg for account1, message2.off for account2 ...)
-- added text to speech (tts), say sender name, the whole message, or just a part: say_text message_
+- added text to speech (tts), say sender name, the whole message, or just a part: say_text message_ (make sure you have tts installed)
+- added option browse (to open browser, and click on x,y coordinates)
+- allowlist / blocklist for say command and browse command.

 - **you can also change name of the sender, per chat**.
 Just click on sender, then edit, and enter new nickname.
 (So same sender can be named Jack in one chat and John in another.
 This is part of the original Conversations app.)